A post on the joys of editing science.

 For three years I have worked on a paper in which we develop indices of ecological communities that relate to extinction risk.
 One of these indices depends on the geometric mean abundance of species (see box), an increasingly used biodiversity metric.
 For example, bird monitoring in Europe and North America reports the geometric mean, and the Living Planet Index is also essentially a geometric mean.
 I even use it in a recent paper to help guide fire management.

 Well, finally I submitted the paper to Conservation Biology.
 In the paper, co-authored with Alana Moore, John Morgan, Jochen Krauss, and Chris Clements, we develop indices of extinction risk in communities by using very simple population models.
 If you have read some of my previous posts on indices, you might know my concern with ecologists sometimes developing indices in ways that defy logic.
 Our new paper argues indices will tend to be more logical when based on models.

-Now I won’t say much more about the paper – a topic for another post (though read the abstract below, and try the pre-print at bioRXiv if you want to read the paper; also see my INTECOL talk).
+Now I won’t say much more about the paper – a topic for another post (though read the abstract below, and try the entire article if you want to read the paper; also see my INTECOL talk).
 Here I discuss my less than concise communication of our paper.
 Though a fan of concise communication, I don’t claim expertise.